Aims of the Food Curriculum

 Seasonal/British fruit and veg- Apple cake, pear tray bake, carrot cake, beetroot cake.

-Students cover the specification for their Entry Level as well as GCSE in Food.
+Students begin their GCSE in Food.
 This is a mixture of practical, theory, experimental and tasting lessons.
 Students also have the opportunity to make and decorate a Christmas cake.

 Practical lessons –